-The municipality of Ede and the DOE Foundation gathered ideas from the residents of Ede for the redevelopment of the Market Square.
-Subsequently a competition was written to translate these ideas into a design.
+The municipality of Ede and the DOE Foundation gathered ideas from the residents of Ede for the redevelopment of Market Square.
+Subsequently, a competition was written to translate these ideas into a design.
 HOSPER won this competition and translated these wishes, in combination with specific preconditions due to the underlying parking garage and the market.

-The centre used to have a green and village like character.
+The centre used to have a green and village-like character.
 Large trees and hedges were everywhere.
-This historic green character is the inspiration for the renewal of the Market Square.
+This historic green character is the inspiration for the renewal of Market Square.
 New, modern Overtuinen – detached gardens across the road – with hedges and trees are being introduced.
 These, with their leafy character and their recreational function, refer to the Overtuinen of the former hotel ‘Hof van Gelderland’.

-The large open space of the Market Square is delineated with the planting of natural ‘Overtuin gardens’ and small-scale spaces.
+The large open space of Market Square is delineated with the planting of natural ‘Overtuin gardens’ and small-scale spaces.
 There is space for various functions and activities, such as the market, small-scale events, terraces and playgrounds, both on the square and in the Overtuinen.

 Location: Ede centre, The Netherlands

 Designers: Hilke Floris, Ronald Bron, Marike Oudijk, Jan Houweling

 Size: 6.800 m2